Umbria Map and Travel Essentials

 So, Umbria is for the laid back traveler, one who would perhaps like to sip the uniquely Umbrian wine called Sagrantino in one of the many Umbria Wineries.
-There are plenty of interesting towns to discover; the regional capital Perugia is one of my favorites, although others may prefer Asissi--or the Etruscan city of Orvieto.
-Below our map of the more interesting cities of Umbria, we present our favorite places to go in Umbria
+There are plenty of interesting towns to discover; the regional capital Perugia is one of my favorites, although others may prefer Saint Francis's town of Asissi--or the Etruscan city of Orvieto.
+Below our map of the more interesting cities of Umbria, we present our favorite places to go in Umbria.

 Umbria - Map Showing Umbria's Best Cities to Visit

 Map of Umbria © 2005 by James Martin, licensed to About

 Umbria Travel Resources - Information on Umbria, Umbrian cities to visit, Umbria events and festivals, and lodging in Umbria.

 Umbria Top Cities

 Orvieto - An Etruscan city, the one with the glittering Duomo in the center of town, and famous for the white wine that bears its name.
 An easy visit from Rome, see How to Get from Rome to Orvieto.
 Also see Pictures of Orvieto.

 Spoleto - famous for its summer music festival, Festival dei Due Mondi, with interesting Roman, medieval, and modern sights.

 Todi - yet another picturesque medieval hill town in Umbria, surrounded by medieval, Roman and Etruscan walls.
 Although it's a hill town, its center at the top of the hill is flat, so the walkin' is easy.
 See: Todi Pictures.